jiechenmc/SBUNotes/Loqi/microservices/(-3) Chat Service.md

 -   `GET /chatrooms`: Retrieves the list of chat rooms that the user has joined
 -   `POST /chatrooms`: Creates a new chat room
--   `GET /chatrooms/{chatroomId}`: Retrieves a specific chat room
--   `POST /chatrooms/{chatroomId}/messages`: Sends a message in a chat room
 -   `POST /chatrooms/{chatroomId}/join`: Joins a chat room
 -   `POST /chatrooms/{chatroomId}/leave`: Leaves a chat room